300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- The 2019 Wimbledon closing between Roger Federer and Novak Djokovic was determined by a tiebreaker – what number of video games had every participant received within the closing set prior to the tiebreaker?
+- The 2019 Wimbledon ultimate between Roger Federer and Novak Djokovic was determined by a tiebreaker – what number of video games had every participant received within the ultimate set prior to the tiebreaker?

 - What number of Grand Slam titles has Andy Murray received?

-- Rafael Nadal has received all 4 majors not less than as soon as in his profession – true or false?
+- Rafael Nadal has received all 4 majors at the least as soon as in his profession – true or false?

-- Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles event?
+- Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles match?

 Answers